-There are two types of respiration in Pila which are as follows: (i) Aquatic Respiration:
+There are two types of respiration in Pila which are as follows:

-True aquatic respiration takes place when the snail lies at the bottom of a pond or aquarium, when it is floating or lying suspended in mid-water and when it is attached to plants or Weeds in water.
-At this time the head and foot is fully extended and the two nuchal lobes further increase in size and the left lobe takes the form of a distinct gutter in which a current of water flows.
+(i) Aquatic Respiration:

-In aquatic respiration a current of water enters the left nuchal lobe and first comes in contact with the osphradium which tests the nature of the water.
+- True aquatic respiration takes place when the snail lies at the bottom of a pond or aquarium. - At this time the head and foot is fully extended and the two nuchal lobes further increase in size and the left lobe takes the form of a distinct gutter in which a current of water flows. - In aquatic respiration a current of water enters the left nuchal lobe and first comes in contact with the osphradium which tests the nature of the water. - It enters the mantle cavity and passes over the epitaenia into the branchial chamber to bathe endothelial layer blood space the ctenidium. - > The ctenidium takes in oxygen from the current of water and gives out carbon dioxide which diffuses into water.

-It enters the mantle cavity and passes over the epitaenia into the branchial chamber to bathe endothelial layer blood space the ctenidium, then the current passes out through the right nuchal lobe (Fig. 60.16 A).
-The ctenidium takes in oxygen from the current of water and gives out carbon dioxide which diffuses into water.
+(ii) Aerial Respiration:

-Aerial Respiration:
+The pulmonary sac or lung is used in aerial respiration in two ways.

-- The pulmonary sac or lung is used in aerial respiration in two ways.
-When the snail comes to the surface of water its left nuchal lobe projects as a tube above the water and air is drawn into it, the air goes to the pulmonary chamber and then into the lung; the branchial chamber being shut off by the epitaenia pressing against the mantle. - When the snail comes on land it takes in air directly into its lung through the mantle cavity and no siphon is formed by the left nuchal lobe. - In both types of aerial respiration alternate contractions and relaxations of the muscles of the lung walls take place, when the muscles contract the floor of the lung gets arched increasing its cavity and air is drawn into the lung, when the muscles relax the cavity of the lung decreases and air is expelled, inward and outward movements of the head and foot also help in the process of taking in air. - The blood vessels in the lung take in oxygen from the air and give out carbon dioxide (Fig. 60.16 B).
+- a) When the snail comes to the surface of water its left nuchal lobe projects as a tube above the water and air is drawn into it, the air goes to the pulmonary chamber and then into the lung; the branchial chamber being shut off by the epitaenia pressing against the mantle. - b) When the snail comes on land it takes in air directly into its lung through the mantle cavity and no siphon is formed by the left nuchal lobe. - In both types of aerial respiration alternate contractions and relaxations of the muscles of the lung walls take place, when the muscles contract the floor of the lung gets arched increasing its cavity and air is drawn into the lung, when the muscles relax the cavity of the lung decreases and air is expelled, inward and outward movements of the head and foot also help in the process of taking in air. - The blood vessels in the lung take in oxygen from the air and give out carbon dioxide.
 Pila globosa also respires by its pulmonary sac during aestivation period by means of the air already imprisoned in the pulmonary sac.

-Blood Vascular System of Pila Globosa:
+Blood Vascular System: